- General School-Wide Behavior Expectations

 Be sure your child knows how to safely ride a bicycle before he/she rides on the streets.
 Bicycles must be left in the bike rack and should be locked when they are left at school.
 Parents make the decisions whether a child rides a bike, walks, or rides the bus.

-A note or fax from a parent/guardian to the teacher and front office is required when there is any change in a child's bus riding or walking routine.
+A note, call, text, or e-mail from a parent/guardian to the teacher and front office is required when there is any change in a child's bus riding or walking routine.
 If you email the note, make sure you include the teacher and both front office staff members to ensure the likelihood that it reaches a live person.
-Without a note, the child will be sent home in his/her usual manner.
+Without a note, the child will be sent home in their usual manner.

 Be sure your child knows: